thingsboard/thingsboard.github.io/docs/user-guide/oauth-2-support.md

   **NOTE: This configuration available only in Professional Edition**

   Customer of the user can be created in the hierarchy under this parent Customer, if this pattern field is not empty.
-  You can use attributes from the external user object to put them into Parent Customer name.
+  You can use attributes from the external user info object to put them into Parent Customer name.
 Please use %{attribute_key} as placeholder for attribute value.

   Parent Customer pattern examples:
      - **Demo Parent Customer**           # Hard coded Parent Customer name